SegiH/You2Me/INSTALL.md

 You2Me can be run as a Docker container or installed on your own web server (Apache or Nginx).

 #### Docker
 This is the easiest way to run You2Me.
+You can now pull an image of You2Me directly from Docker Hub if you want to use You2Me with the default options.
+If you want to build it yourself, follow steps 1-7 below.
+Otherwise, you can skip to step 8 to create a container based on the You2Me image that you pulled from Docker Hub.

 The docker folder contains 2 files named Dockerfile and you2me.docker-compose.yml and a folder called dist which is a compiled version of this application.
-If the dist folder is not there or if you want to build the image yourself, start at step 1.
-Otherwise,  skip to step 7 to begin installation using the defaults.
+To build a You2Me image and container:

    1. Install npm 6+ which includes Node.js and npm.
    1. Go to the main You2Me folder in terminal or command prompt